-We utilized OpenAI GPT-3.5 model [8] as the primary LLM engine for our NLP pipeline development.
+We utilized the OpenAI GPT-3.5 model [8] as the primary LLM engine for our NLP pipeline development.
 No additional fine-tuning was performed, and the standard settings were employed.
 All calls for gpt-3.5-turbo were executed through the command line, as per the recommended guidelines using default model parameters (temperature 1, top P 1, frequency penalty 0, presence penalty 0).
-We used python for data extraction and R for data harmonization and QC.
+We used Python for data extraction and R for data harmonization and Quality Control (QC).

 Two approaches were adopted for data extraction from neuropathological reports.
-The first approach was questionnaire-based, in which the input text was directly mapped to the data model through a series of questions and coded answers.
+The first approach was questionnairebased, in which the input text was directly mapped to the data model through a series of questions and coded answers.
 This method facilitated a structured approach to obtaining relevant information from the reports.

 The second approach focused on the direct extraction of tissue-finding-qualifier triads from the text.
 However, this required a harmonization step, as the extracted tissue, finding, and qualifier terms were not directly mapped to our data model.
 To address this challenge, we performed manual harmonization with the assistance of an embedding-based classification technique, using the text-embedding-ada-002 model from OpenAI [16].
-This approach allowed us to effectively categorize and map the raw extracted terms into a standardized format compatible with our data model.
+This process involved combining extracted raw terms with terms from controlled vocabularies (e.g. AHBA for regions, the controlled vocabulary for findings and qualifiers), calculating embeddings, and clustering them into groups of 10-20 terms using DBScan.
+We then manually analyzed each cluster, mapping terms to controlled vocabularies and extending them as necessary.
+This approach significantly accelerated the mapping process by grouping semantically similar terms, allowing for efficient categorization and mapping of raw extracted terms into a standardized format compatible with our data model, which was based on the aforementioned ontologies and controlled vocabularies.